DETAILED ACTION

 Nakai discloses immediately suspending the current write or erase operation in response to the suspension instruction and does not teach completing the current program/erase operation cycle prior to the suspension.
 Hyun, however, discloses a program/erase suspension methodology, wherein:

-when the rewrite suspension request signal (In response to a suspension request: Hyun, col.11:24-27) is received while the write voltage or the erase voltage is being applied to a first selection line that is currently selected (During a write operation: Hyun, col.10:65-66),
+i) when the rewrite suspension request signal (In response to a suspension request: Hyun, col.11:24-27) is received during application of the write voltage or the erase voltage to the first selection line (During a write operation: Hyun, col.10:65-66),

 the rewrite control circuit continues the application of the write voltage or the erase voltage to the first selection line until completion of a predetermined application time for the first selection line (The control circuit optionally completes the current phase of programming: Hyun, col.9:17-21), and